 What is ESG investing and why should I consider it in my portfolio now?

 There is a way to throw the power of your wealth behind issues you care about.
 It is called ESG investing, which stands for Environmental, Social, and Governance.
 It incorporates a dual mandate that allows you to invest your wealth for the purpose of earning a financial return, while simultaneously making a positive environmental and societal impact by investing in companies that are screened by ESG criteria.

 - ESG is not new, but the pandemic has accelerated the pace of change and shifted the demand and interests across the global policymakers and capital markets, led to an inflection point for sustainability issues and ESG investing.
-For example, we expect more supportive policies and regulations from Europe, China and U.S. in addressing the systemic risks of climate change, which is significantly under-estimated by the market.
+For example, we expect more supportive policies and regulations from Europe, China, and the U.S. in addressing the systemic risks of climate change, which is significantly under-estimated by the market.